RiseGaming/Takistan-Life-Rules/README.md

 ### Searches

-1. Require probable cause outside government areas (examples: observed crime, visible contraband, or suspicious behavior).
+1. Require probable cause outside government areas based on articulable facts such as eyewitness reports, contraband in plain view, fleeing a lawful stop, or sensor alerts.
+   'Suspicious behavior' is limited to tampering with checkpoints, casing secured sites, or refusing lawful commands.
 2. At a traffic stop, only tickets allowed unless probable cause.
 3. Can search at government facilities/checkpoints without cause.